feststelltaste/awesome-software-analytics/readme.md

 - [Greg Wilson: Using Data Science to Explore Software Development (2017)](https://www.datacamp.com/community/blog/data-science-software-engineering) - discusses the application of Data Science onto to answer questions that arose in software development projects.

+## Podcasts

+- [Thomas Zimmermann: The productive software engineer (2019)](https://www.microsoft.com/en-us/research/podcast/the-productive-software-engineer-with-dr-tom-zimmermann/) - an interview with Thomas Zimmermann about his current work on software analysis at Microsoft.

 ## Talks